NeXt-Warning-System/documentation/xws-contact-web/README.md

 * Remove duplicate accounts carried over from the incumbant system
 * All users to register to receive warning information for "places" such as villages, towns and cities
 * Allow our opt-out users to cancel or upgrade their registations
-* Use the minimum required data to provide a warning service to our users
 * Ultimately, create a simpler, quicker and faster registation, maintenance and cancellation process for our users

 ## Description of work